blackhack/SyncDDNS/README.md

 # Config parameters

-- **`update_delay`**: Defines how many seconds to wait between each check for domain checks.
-It's important to set this value in accordance with the DDNS provider's rate limit.
+- **`update_delay`**: Defines the number of seconds to wait between each check for IP changes.
+If changes are detected, the script will update the domain records accordingly.
+It’s important to set this value in accordance with the DDNS provider’s rate limit.

 - **`hide_update_queries_on_logs`**: A boolean value that determines whether update queries should be hidden in the logs.
 This is useful to hide tokens or other sensitive information out of the console and file logs.